-We are using the nematode Caenorhabditis elegans to investigate aspects of nerve cell development and function.
+We use the nematode Caenorhabditis elegans to investigate aspects of nerve cell development and function.
 The wealth of developmental, anatomical, genetic, and molecular information available for C. elegans provides a powerful and multifaceted approach to these studies.
-Our work has focused on the study of a set of six neurons that are the sensory receptors for gentle touch (the touch cells), to address two questions: 1) How is neuronal cell fate determined? and 2) What is the molecular basis of mechanosensation, a sensory modality that underlies a variety of senses (e.g., touch, hearing, and balance)?
-We also work on neuronal degeneration, microtubule structure and function, and channel structure and function.
-Facilitating these studies is the development of new experimental methods, such as Green Fluorescent Protein and reconstituted GFP as gene and protein markers, a two component system (recCaspase) to selectively kill particular cells, a method to generate and insert temperature-sensitive strains for virtually any C. elegans gene and a method for cell-specific RNAi.
+Our work has focused on the study of a set of six neurons that are the sensory receptors for gentle touch (the touch receptor neurons, or TRNs), to address two questions: 1) How is neuronal cell fate determined? and 2) What is the molecular basis of mechanosensation, a sensory modality that underlies a variety of senses (e.g., touch, hearing, and balance)?
+We also work on neuronal degeneration, microtubule structure and function, and channel structure and function, and we develop methodologies to further scientific discovery.

 We initially approached TRN development and function by mutational analysis, obtaining more than 450 mutations (in 17 genes) that produce a touch-insensitive phenotype.
 These touch genes are needed for the generation, specification, and function of the TRNs.
 The first two groups contain genes that regulate touch cell development, and the last group (function) contains genes that are developmental targets of this regulation.